gzb-max/No.2/README.md

-#No.2 is me.
-It's a beautiful point.
+It's absolutely a different file.